 The ‘Transcendent’ Purpose and Relevance of Early Jazz

 Mike Davis may be the most ubiquitous trumpet player in New York City.
 On any given night, you are likely to see him playing with Glenn Crytzer and his Famous Orchestra, sitting in Dandy Wellington’s band, woodshedding at Mona’s, or leading his own group, the New Wonders.
 If a traditional jazz trumpet player is needed, a call goes out for the dapper Davis, who also plays trombone and sings Jazz-Age songs melodiously and in a period-correct style.
 Incredibly, his teachers at the Manhattan School of Music tried talking him out playing the music he loves.
-Davis says every time he learned a classic song, like “I Can’t Give You Anything But Love,” he found a paying gig, something his professors couldn’t believe.
+Davis says every time he learned another classic song, like “I Can’t Give You Anything But Love,” he found a paying gig, something his professors couldn’t believe.

 Life in Between